memalika/bc_ad_lab/README.md

 The first step is to gain access to the wifi network and start operating from within.

-We used the alfa awus036acs.
+We used the ALFA awus036acs.

 ![alfa](./assets/alfa.jpg)